-- 27. (1) Subject to section 14, only one contributor of the adopting parties is entitled to the adoption benefits contemplated in this Part in respect of each adopted child and only if- - (a) the child has been adopted in terms of the Child Care Act, 1983 (Act No. 74 - (b) the period that the contributor was not working was spent caring for the child; - (c) the adopted child is below the age of two; and - (d) the application is made in accordance with the prescribed requirements and the provisions of this Part.

-- (2) The entitlement contemplated in subsection (1) commences on the date that a competent court grants an order for adoption in terms of the Child Care Act, 1983 (Act No. 74 of 1983). - (3) Subject to subsection (4), the contributor must be paid the difference, if any, between any maternity benefit paid to that contributor in terms of any other law or any collective agreement or contract of employment in each week of the period contemplated in section 19(2) and the maximum weekly benefit payable in terms of section 12(2). - (4) When taking into account any leave paid to the contributor in terms of any other law or any collective agreement or contract of employment, the weekly benefit may not 10 be more than the remuneration the employer would have paid the contributor if the contributor had been at work.
+- 27. (1) Subject to section 14, only one contributor of the adopting parties is entitled to 40 the adoption benefits contemplated in this Part in respect of each adopted child and only if- - (a) the child has been adopted in terms of the Child Care Act, 1983 (Act No. 74 of 1983); - (b) the period that the contributor was not working was spent caring for the child; 45 - (c) the adopted child is below the age of two; and - (d) the application is made in accordance with the prescribed requirements and the provisions of this Part. - (2) The entitlement contemplated in subsection (1) commences on the date that a competent court grants an order for adoption in terms of the Child Care Act, 1983 (Act 50 No. 74 of 1983). - (3) Subject to subsection (4), the contributor must be paid the difference, if any, between any adoption benefit paid to that contributor in terms of any other law or any collective agreement or contract of employment for the period contemplated in section 19(2) and the maximum benefit payable in terms of section 12(2).